levlaz/Pong/README.md

 Pong lets you
 - define URLs to periodically call with a specified HTTP method and an optional body
 - define assertions that need to be verified after a response returns
-- runs all these periodically (every 60 seconds by default)
+- run all these periodically (every 60 seconds by default)
-- if any assertion fails, you get an email telling you which failed
+- if any assertion fails, you get an email telling you which assertion failed
 - you get an email again once the failure has been fixed
+- configure everything from json files: [pings](Config/pings.json) and [server](Config/server.json).

 Very simple, but covers most of the basic needs of ensuring your service is up and functioning correctly.
 But as always, PR's welcome!

-# Ensure server responses match your requirements
+# Pong Assertions

 Each response from a monitored server is evaluated against a set of `assertions`.
 So far these assertions are available:
 - `statusCode` - ensures a response ended with a specific status code